Lakshaygoel4321/Vehicle-Data-MLOps-Project/README.md

-I'll create a visually appealing and informative README file that effectively showcases the tools, techniques, and features of your MLOps project.
-Here's the structure I'll use to make a strong impression:

----

 # 🚀 Vehicle Data MLOps Project

 An end-to-end MLOps pipeline designed for vehicle data analysis using state-of-the-art tools and cloud services.
 This project showcases the full lifecycle of a Machine Learning model from development to deployment using robust CI/CD practices, cloud infrastructure, and containerization.